Elblot/CkTail/README.md

 ### Overview
 The implementation works in two parts.
-The first part, Split, aims to analyse the log in order to extract the dependencies between the components, and separates the log into many traces that capture the sessions.<!--- We concider that two actions *a1(from1,to1)* and *a2(from2,to2)* are in the same session if :
+The first part, Split, aims to analyse the log in order to extract the dependencies between the components, and separates the log into many traces that capture the sessions.
+We consider that two actions *a1(from1,to1)* and *a2(from2,to2)* are in the same session if
-- *a1* and *a2* are requests, with *from2=to1* and the response corresponding to *a1* come after *a2*
+- *a1* and *a2* are requests, with *from2=to1* and the response corresponding to *a1* come after *a2*.
 or
-- their exist a chain of action  --->
+- We find a data correlation between *a1* and *a2*. or
+- The time between *a1* and *a2* is very short.

 The second part, model generation, infers models of the different components, using the traces generated in the previous step.
+The input action are marked with a "?", and the output with a "!" at the begining of the label of the transition.

 ## Contents
 **CkTail/src/** contains the implementation of the method. (eclipse project)